VioletaCanizales/Android-Expert-Intermedio/README.md

 - Animations
 - UnitTest y UITest

--> Compose is not used in this project
+-> Compose is not used in this project.